buildwithaura/aura/manual/index.md

-title: Aura manual
+title: Aura
 --
-Aura is a CMS.
-It aims to make people's lives easier.
+Aura lets you build CMS-powered sites in Ruby.

 #### Installation
 Assuming you have Ruby installed (at least 1.8.7), just install the gem.